scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 ### Zoom chat

-Q1: "Could you please explain more how the input of the pretrained transformer is represented ? every paper is represented as a sentence with |SEP| between the three papers ?"
+Q1: "Could you please explain more how the input of the pretrained transformer is represented ? every paper is represented as a sentence with |SEP| between the three papers?"

+Q2: “Why does Pretrained Transformer perform poor given that Abstract, Title and Conclusion are information dense?”

+A2 (live):  The story is really that document-level semantics is kind of a different end point than his within-document masked language model objective that the pretrained Transformer is trained on.
+So it's not aimed at producing a single embedding that captures the semantics of the whole passage.
+At least, not in the sense that we were consuming it in the paper-embeddings tasks.
+I don't have a great reason for why it's true; I was a little surprised by how bad it was.
+I'm still a little puzzled by that result, but it's really the difference between the document-level topic objective and the token-level masked language model objective that drives a lot of it.

-Q2: "The scientific concepts extraction algorithm is very cool!
+Q3: "The scientific concepts extraction algorithm is very cool!
 How domain-independent do you think the heuristic is?
 Will it work on Bio/Chem/Phys as well as on CS?"

+A3 (live):  I would think/hope that it's fairly domain-independent since it's fairly simple (it just uses the citation structure).

 Q3 (follow-up; clarification): "I guess the question is "is the citation structure in CS and other fields similar"

+A3 (DanielKing continued answer live):  So we did a little bit with the PubMed corpus (and ran it on the CORD-19 corpus) and there are certainly some differences in the citation structure (CS has this tendency to name stuff that isn't necessarily present in their field), but the top concepts looked to be similar precision in Bio, which is the other domain.
+Haven't tried other domains.
+Definitely there are citation pattern differences across fields.

 ### Rocket chat

-Q1: “Why does Pretrained Transformer perform poor given that Abstract, Title and Conclusion are information dense?”
+Q1 (repeat from Zoom): “Why does Pretrained Transformer perform poor given that Abstract, Title and Conclusion are information dense?”

-A1: “You're right that the raw semantic content needed to represent the paper well is there (btw we use just title+abstract, not conclusion, but the point remains the same).
+A1 (chat): “You're right that the raw semantic content needed to represent the paper well is there (btw we use just title+abstract, not conclusion, but the point remains the same).
 The problem is that the embeddings output by the off-the-shelf transformer didn't tend to capture that document-level information well, in our experiments.
 Finetuning the transformer on the citation objective helps ensure that the document-level semantics ends up in the embeddings.”

 Q2: “How would AI2's Longformer (https://github.com/allenai/longformer) fare on the tasks in the table in which SPECTER was compared to baselines?"